-2. General Post Award Approval Requirements
+3. General Post Award Approval Requirements

-In accordance with 45 CFR 75.308, prior written awarding agency approval is required for the following types of post-award requests:
+In accordance with 45 CFR 74.25, prior written awarding agency approval is required for the following types of post-award requests:

-Budget revisions when the total amount to be reallocated exceeds 10% of the award amount; when reallocating direct costs to indirect cost and vice versa; when reallocating funds to new costs for new activities.
-The HHS awarding agency may, at its option, restrict the transfer of funds among direct cost categories or programs, functions and activities for Federal awards in which the Federal share of the project exceeds the Simplified Acquisition Threshold and the cumulative amount of such transfers exceeds or is expected to exceed 10 percent of the total budget as last approved by the HHS awarding agency.
-The
+- Budget revisions when the total amount to be reallocated exceeds 25% of the award amount; when reallocating direct costs to indirect cost and vice versa; when reallocating funds to new costs for new activities - Note: Prior approval is not required for budget modifications when the federal share of the awarded budget exceeds \$250,000 AND the cumulative transfers between direct cost categories is below 10% of the total awarded budget.
+If the federal share of the awarded budget is below